 With New Jersey challenging the legality of the Professional and Amateur Sports Protection Act (PASPA), there is a window for new states to get in on sports betting.

-California could be one of those states.
+Because of this, California sports betting could be coming.
 Assemblymember Adam Gray announced he is introducing a constitutional amendment in the state Assembly to allow for sports betting if the law changes.

 California following the lead of Connecticut and Mississippi

 It may seem premature to start talking about statewide sports betting while PASPA is still in effect.
 However, other states already passed similar amendments as the one Gray is proposing.
 Connecticut passed its sports betting amendment last month.
 Mississippi followed suit a few weeks later.

 By putting regulations in place in advance of a possible favorable ruling from SCOTUS, these states will be ready to start accepting bets with minimal turnaround time.

 Given how many states are expanding gambling, not to mention how competitive the casino market is getting, this leg up is key.